IbcAlpha/IBC/userguide.md

 Because you now have different configuration files, you also need different scripts to run each instance (or you could have a single script and pass the configuration file details as a parameter).
+And you need to ensure that the different instances don't try to write their log files to the same folder (because otherwise they might try to log to the same file, and one instance would fail).

 As a concrete example, let's take the first scenario described above: you want to run both your live and paper trading accounts.
 So: